How-To

 This is especially important in multi-storey homes where cable runs are long and every dB counts.
 A well-set-up 3-decoder Extra View on a proper multiswitch will see the same signal quality on the top-floor bedroom as on the ground-floor lounge.

-- Site walk first.
+1. Site walk and route planning.
 Before any cable is run, the technician walks every room with you to confirm decoder positions, TV heights, and plug-socket proximity.
+We sketch the cable runs on paper or a phone note — where each run starts, where it enters and exits each floor, and where the terminations land.
 Five minutes here saves re-drilling later.

 Common multi-storey gotchas

-- Lightning protection — a long cable run between floors is effectively an antenna.
+• Lightning protection — a long cable run between floors is effectively an antenna.
 A proper install includes a lightning arrestor on the heartbeat cable where it enters the building.

-- Decoder placement and ventilation — do not close a decoder inside a sealed cabinet without ventilation.
+• Decoder placement and ventilation — do not close a decoder inside a sealed cabinet without ventilation.
 Explora decoders throw real heat and thermal cycling kills them.
 A perforated-door media cabinet or a cabinet fan is money well spent.

-- Pairing order matters — the primary must be the primary on the MultiChoice account side.
+• Pairing order matters — the primary must be the primary on the MultiChoice account side.
 If you swap units later, the Extra View pairing has to be redone.

-- Connect wi-fi reach — if the primary is an Explora Ultra using Connect, make sure your home wi-fi reaches the room.
+• Connect wi-fi reach — if the primary is an Explora Ultra using Connect, make sure your home wi-fi reaches the room.
 Multi-storey homes often need a mesh wi-fi upgrade at the same time.

 Need a hand?
 Book an accredited installer in your suburb